magento/architecture/design-documents/services-orchestration.md

 So, the decision that service should not invoke other services can simplify troubleshooting and helps us to get more predictable behaviour from extensibility standpoint.

-With this decision we get the following:Such workflows helps to connect
+With this decision we get the following:
 * Isolation, a service can be responsible only for operation declared in its domain.
 * Replaceability, confidence that service replacement will not break extensions that depend on this service implementation.
 * Better monitoring and troubleshooting.
 Due to the fact we have to keep our services more granular it is easier to find a cause of an issue in a small service (as well as performance drop).
 The fact that we do not need to debug our scenario through the multiple PHP session triggered by the nested calls is a huge plus from a development standpoint.